Shubhranil-Basak/Automatic-Traffic-Light/README.md

 #include <time.h>
 #include <stdio.h>
 #include <stdlib.h>

-// This code can be run in the terminal to check the outputs of the sensors and LEDs. int randomNumber(int, int);
+// This code can be run in the terminal to check the outputs of the sensors and LEDs.
+// The code without standard input/output like scanf and pritf can be found in the TrafficSignalControler.c file.

+int randomNumber(int, int);
 void turnOn(int);
 void turnOff(int);